32Butterfly/32Butterfly/README.md

 ###

-<h3 align="left">✨ Currently working on ByteBuilt – a full-stack e-commerce platform selling prebuilt PCs and laptops. <br> <br> 🎯 Goals: Secure a tech related job and gain hands-on experience in real-world software development environments.</h3>
+<h3 align="left">✨ Currently working on making a portfolio that is hosted through github.
+Additionally learning react + tailwind to achieve this! <br> <br> 🎯 Goals: Secure a tech related job and gain hands-on experience in real-world software development environments.</h3>

 ###